fahmifareed/DevOps_Tools_BASH/README.md

-# DevOps Tools BASH Scripts Installation Script
+# DevOps Tools Installer

-## Overview
-This script automates the installation of several popular DevOps tools on Linux Ubuntu servers.
-It's designed to help DevOps engineers quickly set up a new environment with all necessary tools available.
+This Bash script automates the installation of various DevOps tools on Debian-based Linux systems.
+It provides a user-friendly interface to select and install tools with ease.

-## Requirements
-- Ubuntu Linux (The script checks for Ubuntu and proceeds with installation only if it's detected).
-- Internet connection (for downloading packages).
-- Sudo privileges.

 ## Usage

-1. Ensure you have sudo privileges and your system is updated.
-2. Download the script to your Ubuntu server.
+1. Clone or download the `devops_tools_installer.sh` script to your local machine.
+2. Open a terminal and navigate to the directory where the script is located.
-3. Make the script executable: `chmod +x devops_tools.sh`.
+3. Run the script using the following command:

-4. Run the script: `./devops_tools.sh`.
+    ```bash
+    ./devops_tools_installer.sh
+    ```

-5. Follow the on-screen prompts to select and install the tools.
+4. Follow the on-screen prompts to select and install the desired DevOps tools.

 ## Supported Tools

 - **Git**: Version control system designed to handle everything from small to very large projects with speed and efficiency.
 - **Java**: Necessary for running applications developed in Java.
 - **Maven**: Build automation tool used primarily for Java projects.